-7.5 Section Formula
+7.5 SECTION FORMULA

 A and B are two towns.
-To reach B from A, we have to travel 36 km East and 15 km North from there (as shown in the figure).
-Suppose a telephone company wants to position a relay tower at P between A and B in such a way that the distance of the tower from B is twice its distance from A. If P lies on AB, it will divide AB in the ratio 1:2 (See figure).

-If we take A as the origin O, and 1 km as one unit on both the axes, the coordinates of B will be (36, 15).
+To reach B from A, we have to travel 36 km East and from there15 km North of the town A (as shown in the figure).
+Suppose a telephone company wants to position a relay tower at P between A and B in such a way that the distance of the tower from B is twice its distance from A. If Plies on AB, it will divide AB in the ratio 1 : 2 (See figure).
+If we take A as the origin O, and 1 km as one unit on both the axis, the coordinates of B will be (36, 15).
 In order to know the position of the tower, we must know the coordinates of P. How do we find these coordinates?